 Since my childhood economics and game theory have always interested me, even to the point of co-publishing a strategy board game of my own design.
 When I first read about Bitcoin in 2011, I was largely uninterested, focusing too much on the currency aspect rather than the technology.
 However, when I revisited it in early 2013, I began to realise new possibilities opening up between the fields of ITC and game theory, and the inevitable social change to which this would lead.
-A mutual friend made the introduction to Vitalik in late 2014 and Ethereum has dominated my life since.
+A mutual friend made the introduction to Vitalik that year and Ethereum has dominated my life since.

 Prior to Ethereum, I accrued a masters degree and doctorate in computer science.
 I consulted for Microsoft Research on technical aspects of embedded domain-specific languages, designed and implemented the first truly smart lighting controller for one of London's top nightclubs, designed and implemented most of the world's first C++ language workbench, and built the software systems of OxLegal, a smart text contract-editor.